many_class_classifier ¶

 |

-Y_train |
+Y_train_per_estimator |

-Encoded training labels for each base estimator. |
+Encoded training labels for each sub-problem.
+Shape (n_estimators, n_samples). |

 Examples: